aserdega/convlstmgru/README.md

 - test.py: contains tester for trained models

 ## Prediction examples
-Every odd row repersents input frames, every even row represent predicted frames based on input ones:
+For every 3 rows, 1st represent previous frames that are fed to the model, 2nd represent predicted frames and 3rd represent GT future frames:
 ![Predictions](example.png)